Self Care: 17 Best Ways to Take Better Care of Yourself.

 And not feel guilty about it.

-Taking better care of yourself should be a priority, not just for your benefit and sanity, but as well as for the people around you.
+Taking better care of yourself should be a priority, not only for your benefit and sanity, but also for the people around you.

 The first step is to commit to your self-care routine with intention and dedication.